 Research interests: media and cultural reception

-Lecturer in Chinese Art (History of Art)
+Lecturer (History of Art)

 Chair in Global City Futures (Urban Studies)